Sequential Solution Concepts in Cooperative Games with Generalized Characteristic Functions: Abstract

 \section{Abstract}

-Classical cooperative game theory assumes that the worth of a coalition is determined solely by the \emph{set} of agents involved.
-In practice, however, the worth may also depend on the \emph{order} in which agents arrive.
-Motivated by such scenarios, we consider \emph{temporal cooperative games} (TCG), where the worth of a set of agents depends on their order of arrival, i.e., the worth $v$ becomes a function of the sequence of agents $\pi$, rather than just the set $S$ of agents.
-This shift requires a fundamental rethinking of the desired axioms.
+Motivated by the fact that the worth of a coalition may depend on the \emph{order} in which agents arrive, \citet{NOWAK1994150} (NR) introduced cooperative games with \emph{generalized characteristic functions}.
+We study such \emph{temporal cooperative games} (TCGs), where the worth function $v$ is defined on sequences of agents $\pi$ rather than sets $S$.
+This order sensitivity necessitates a re-examination of axioms for reward sharing.
+NR and subsequent work proposed several axioms; the resulting solution concepts are still inherently order-oblivious and closely tied to the Shapley value.

-A key property in this temporal framework is the \emph{incentive for optimal arrival} (I4OA), which encourages agents to join in the order that maximizes the total worth.
-Alongside this, we define two additional natural properties: \emph{online individual rationality} (OIR), which incentivizes earlier agents to invite additional agents, and \emph{sequential efficiency} (SE), which requires that the total worth for any sequence is fully distributed among its agents.
-We identify a class of reward-sharing mechanisms uniquely characterized by these three properties.
-The celebrated Shapley value does not directly apply here, and we construct natural analogs of the Shapley value in two variants: the \emph{sequential} world, where rewards are defined for each sequence-player pair, and the \emph{extended} world, where rewards are defined for each player alone.
-We show that properties \emph{efficiency}, \emph{additivity}, and \emph{null player} uniquely determine the Shapley analogs in both worlds.
-Crucially, the Shapley analogs are disjoint from those satisfying the properties I4OA, OIR, and efficiency.
-The conflict persists even for the restricted classes of \emph{convex} and \emph{simple} temporal cooperative games.
+In contrast, we focus on \emph{sequential} solution concepts that explicitly depend on the realized order $\pi$.
+We study reward-sharing mechanisms satisfying \emph{incentive for optimal arrival} (I4OA), which promotes orders maximizing total worth; \emph{online individual rationality} (OIR), which ensures agents are not harmed by later arrivals; and \emph{sequential efficiency} (SE), which requires that the worth of any sequence is fully distributed among its agents.
+These axioms are intrinsic to TCGs, and we characterize a class of reward-sharing mechanisms uniquely determined by them.
+The classical Shapley value does not directly extend to this setting.
+We therefore construct natural Shapley analogs in two worlds: a \emph{sequential} world, where rewards are defined for each sequence–agent pair, and an \emph{extended} world, where rewards are defined per agent, consistent with the NR framework.
+In both cases, the axioms of \emph{efficiency}, \emph{additivity}, and \emph{null player} uniquely characterize the corresponding Shapley analogs.
+But, these Shapley analogs are disjoint from the class of solutions satisfying the sequential axioms, even for \emph{convex} and \emph{simple} TCGs.

-Our results thus reveal a fundamental tension: when players arrive sequentially, reward-sharing mechanisms that satisfy desirable temporal properties must differ in nature from the Shapley analogs.
-This opens up a bigger research question of finding {\em good} solution concepts for TCGs.
+Our results reveal a fundamental tension in temporal cooperative games: when order matters, solution concepts satisfying natural sequential incentives must differ structurally from Shapley-based allocations, motivating new axiomatic foundations for sequential reward sharing.